Tslater01/studyspot/README.md

 Study Spot!
-The Best Way to find someone to Study with :)
+The #1 way to find someone to study with :)